 It happens all the time.
 Surfboards are fragile objects of design.
 Even the most careful surfer will, one day, find a crack on his favorite surfboard.
-So, how can you fix a surfboard ding and rail shatters?
+So, how can you fix a surfboard ding or rail shatters?

 Water can easily and quickly damage your surfboard forever.
 If your board is not properly sealed against H2O, it will become yellow, heavy and rotten with time.

-Cover the resin with plastic sheet to mold the resin into proper shape.
+Cover the resin with a plastic sheet to mold the resin into proper shape.
 Expose the resin to sunlight.
-You'll notice that it will gel, and then harden within five minutes.
+You'll notice that it will gel, and then harden, within five minutes.

 Take a look at the best surfboard ding repair kits.